The-Marcy-Lab-School/swe-2-2-dom/README.md

 ### Question 4: modifyDivClassList - modify.js (UPDATE)
 Editing classes is going to be a *super* common task for you.
 So, to do this correctly, learn about the `classList` element property (see links below).
 We'll only need its `add` and `remove` methods here, but it has a lot of useful ones, like `toggle`.

-Inside `modifyDivClassList`, we'll edit out `#modify-classes` div.
+Inside `modifyDivClassList`, we'll edit the `div#modify-classes` element.
 It has 2 classes on it.
 All we want to do is remove `"bad-class"`, and then add `"new-class"`.
 That means there will still be 2 classes on it by the time you're done.

 `classList` allows us to edit only the class names we need to, without touching the rest.
 Get good with it!